 - Infection of the surgery site

-- Wound dehiscence (incision opening up)
+- Wound dehiscence (the incision opening up)

 - Excessive bleeding